Waste Not, Want Not French Toast: Learn how to make the BEST French Toast from leftover Hot Dog Buns or Hamburger Buns!

 (Henry is the name of all of our squirrels)

 Wait, I had a point somewhere.
 Oh, yeah..

 Here’s a recap.

 Then there is me drinking my Diet Dr Pepper (A one a day habit by the way).

 Anyone tells you otherwise, tell ’em I said to get off m’tractor.

-Dude, your french toast is almost done….
+Dude, your Waste Not, Want Not French Toast is almost done….

 (I don’t really say things like “Dude” but it worked here)